-The council's original contaminated land strategy was published in January 2002 followed by revisions in 2006, 2010 and 2013.
+The council's original contaminated land strategy was published in January 2002 followed by revisions in 2006, 2010, 2013 and 2019.
 It is the intention to review the strategy at least every 5 years.

-Currently there are no sites registered as contaminated land defined by Part 2A, however approx. 275 sites have been identified as potentially being contaminated and require further investigation.
-The Council have investigated a number of sites and have achieved significant clean up of land contamination via the Planning process.
+Currently there are no sites registered as contaminated land defined by Part 2A, however approx. 254 sites have been identified as potentially being contaminated and require further investigation.
+The Council have investigated numerous sites and have achieved significant clean up of land contamination via the Planning process.